mariusmni/DGE-EM/README.md

 mvn install
 ```

-This will produce the artifact dge-em/target/dge-em-1.0-standard.jar which is an installer for dge-em.
+This will produce the artifact `dge-em/target/dge-em-1.0-standard.jar` which is an installer for DGE-EM.
-Note: the installer for the original version can be found at http://dna.engr.uconn.edu/software/DGE-EM/dge-em-1.0.0-install.jar

 ## Installation: